Explore FREE downloadable educational materials.

 Can Hib be prevented and are there treatment options?

 Prior to the introduction of Hib vaccines, the majority of children acquired natural immunity to Hib through asymptomatic infection by five or six years of age.
-Newborns were also protected during the first several months of life due to the passage of maternal antibodies through the placenta and through breastfeeding.
+Newborns were also protected during the first several months of life due to the passage of maternal antibodies through the placenta and from breastmilk.

 When a child is believed to have a serious invasive disease such as H. influenzae, hospitalization is usually required.
 Lab testing of blood or other bodily fluids, such as cerebrospinal fluid (CSF), is required to confirm the presence of H. influenzae, and to determine the particular type.

-The recommended treatment of H. influenzae cellulitis includes the use of either intravenous or intramuscular antibiotics until the fever decreases and the cellulitis diminishes.
-This is followed by an additional 7 to 10 day course of oral antibiotics.
-As other pathogens such as Staphylococcus aureus and Streptococcus pneumoniae may be responsible for the cellulitis, a broad spectrum antibiotic is generally used.
+Treatment of H. influenzae cellulitis can included the use of either intravenous or intramuscular antibiotics until the fever decreases and the cellulitis diminishes.
+Often this treatment is followed by an additional 7 to 10-day course of oral antibiotics.
 In the case of orbital cellulitis, inpatient IV antibiotic treatment followed by one to three weeks of oral antibiotics is recommended.
 Surgery may also be required to drain the abscess if the swelling is severe.

 H. influenzae epiglottitis often involves the maintenance of an airway by intubation or tracheostomy.
-Ceftriaxone administered intravenously is recommended until the patient is able to swallow again.
-When indicated, intravenous antibiotics may be switched to oral antibiotics and continued for at least 7 days.
+An IV antibiotic such as ceftriaxone is usually recommended until the patient is able to swallow again.
+When indicated, intravenous antibiotics may be switched to oral antibiotics and continued for at least seven days.

-Intravenous antibiotic treatment followed by 2 to 3 weeks of oral antibiotics is generally indicated in the treatment of H. influenzae arthritis.
+Intravenous antibiotic treatment followed by two to three weeks of oral antibiotics is generally indicated in the treatment of H. influenzae arthritis.
 Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) blood test results can help determine how long oral antibiotics should be taken.
 Surgery may also be required to prevent serious complications such as necrosis.

 H. influenzae bacteremia precedes nearly all other forms of invasive H. influenzae infections and between 30 to 50 percent of cases will develop into a more specific infection such as meningitis, pneumonia, or cellulitis.
 Lumbar punctures, additional blood cultures, and chest imagining is recommended to monitor for the risk of progression.
 Treatment of bacteremia involves the use of parenteral antibiotics, followed by the use of oral antibiotics.